utdata/rwdir/docs/02-intro.md

 Throwing aside whether the formula is sound, let's break down the code.

-- `# update 52 to your age` is a comment.
+- `# update 53 to your age` is a comment.
 It's a way to explain what is happening in the code without being considered part of the code.
-- `age = 52` is assigning a number (`52`) to a variable name (`age`).
+- `age <- 53` is assigning a number (`53`) to a variable name (`age`).
 A variable is a placeholder.
 It can hold numbers, text or even groups of numbers.
-They are key to programming because they allow you to change the value of the variable as you go along.
+Variables are key to programming because they allow you to change a value as you go along.
 - The next part is simple math: `(age - 7) * 2` takes the value of `age` and subtracts `7`, then multiplies by `2`.
-- When you run it, you get `[1] 90`.
-That means there was one observation, and the value was "90".
+- When you run it, you get the result of the math equazion, `[1] 92` in my case.
+That means there was one observation, and the value was "92".
 For the record, my wife is _much_ younger than that.

-Now you can play with the age variable assignment to test out different ages.
+Now you can play with the number assigned to the age variable to test out different ages.
+Do that.

 ### Practice adding code chunks